jayneeee/coursera-getting-and-cleaning-data-project/README.md

 ## Overview
 - 'CodeBook.md' describes on the files, data set used in this project.
-- 'projectFinal.R' is the source code that perform the above analysis tasks.
+- 'run_analysis.R' is the source code that perform the above analysis tasks.
 - 'tidyData.txt' is the result obtained.